 Essentials to Pack

-It should go without saying, but don’t forget any of your travel documents.
+It should go without saying, but when visiting Italy don’t forget any of your travel documents.
 Especially nowadays, it’s important to make sure you always carry your passport with you, along with proof of vaccination if you want to enter any museum or dine at restaurants.

 The proof of vaccination is now mandatory in Italy for any indoor activity.
 At the entrance, they will ask you for the “green pass”, which in Europe has a QR code that can be scanned to check the validity.
 However, other types of vaccine certifications are accepted, including the US paper one.